Meet the Crew

 Alexandra is a creative, nerdy, and enthusiastic amazon with a diverse professional background in IT, support work, public relations, and in diversity & inclusion work.
 As a long-time human rights advocate, she feels that positive social change can only truly arise when people’s stories have space to be told, and she loves the unique and beautiful ways live theatre can engage people with these stories while exploring even the tenderest aspects of the human experience.
 She’s so excited to be putting her skills to use supporting incredible, live, and rurally-rooted theatre right here in Parrsboro.

-When not aboard the Ship, Alexandra is usually hard at work on any number of creative projects, and she can be found directing her energy towards interactive media, writing, art, or experimenting with computer software.
+When not aboard the Ship, Alexandra is usually hard at work on any number of creative projects, and she can be found directing her energy towards interactive media, writing, or art.

 SIGN UP FOR OUR NEWSLETTER